NASA-DEVELOP/dnppy/docs/source/install.rst

 How to Install
 --------------

-Grab the most recent master branch from our `GitHub`_ by clicking on the "download zip" button on the bottom right of the screen.
+Grab the master branch from our `GitHub`_ by clicking on the "download zip" button on the bottom right of the screen.
 Extract the archive and run ``setup.py``.
 Setup will fetch other dependencies from whl files hosted in the release assets or from the python package index.
 Most of these ``.whl`` files were originally obtained from this `unofficial windows binaries index`_.
 Ta-da!
 You have ``dnppy``.

 -----------------
 Included Packages
 -----------------
 The following packages are installed with ``dnppy``.

-* PyPI
+* With PyPI
     * psutil
     * requests
     * urllib3
     * wheel
-* Binaries
+* With Binaries
     * cython
     * gdal
     * h5py